to subscribe to all MQTT topic names. The multi-level wild card topic filter is # and can only be used once as the last character of a topic filter. Once you press the Subscribe to topic button, you will see messages being sent from your device. The device is only allowed to publish messages to the 

-At this point, your device software is running and you are connected to AWS IoT Core, are sending messages, and are ready to receive and act on messages from the cloud.
+At this point, your device software is running and you are connected to AWS IoT Core, sending messages, and ready to receive and act on messages from the cloud.
 In this chapter, you will subscribe to an MQTT topic, view the messages coming into AWS IoT Core, and send a message to blink your device LEDs.
 Since MQTT is a publish-subscribe protocol, you can subscribe and/or publish to specific topics.
 The policy that was set earlier in the registration script constrained the topics that the device can subscribe and publish to.
 This is critical for filtering, and potentially for security.
-Your device can only send or receive to topics that matches the client Id, which in this case is the same as the unique serial number of the device’s secure element.
+Your device can only send or receive to topics that match the client Id, which in this case is the same as the unique serial number of the device’s secure element.

 The AWS IoT MQTT client in the AWS IoT Core console allows you to both view and publish MQTT messages.
 To start, go to AWS IoT console and choose Test to open the client view.

 In the Subscription topic field, enter